-This curse provides an overview about the molecular cloning-from given the DNA template to cloning and rDNA technology techniques.
+This curse provides an overview about the molecular cloning-from given the DNA template to protein synthesis using rDNA technology techniques.

-To get an overall idea given the DNA template to protein synthesis using molecular rDNA technology like sequencing etc action, applications of type II restriction enzymes in genetic engineering, DNA modifying enzymes and their applications: DNA polymerases. terminal deoxynucleotidyl transferase, kinases and phosphatases, and DNA ligases cloning: use of linkers and adaptors, transformation of DNA electroporation, methods of dna, rna and protein analysis
+- To get an overall idea given the DNA template to protein synthesis using molecular cloning and rDNA technology techniques. - To learn about the important methods to know the success of the molecular biology and rDNA technology like sequencing etc

+Introduction to genetic engineering and biotechnology, restriction modification systems: mode of action, applications of type II restriction enzymes in genetic engineering, DNA modifying enzymes and their applications: DNA polymerases. terminal deoxynucleotidyl transferase, kinases and phosphatases, and DNA ligases cloning: use of linkers and adaptors, transformation of DNA electroporation, methods of dna, rna and protein analysis